ManimCommunity/manim/docs/source/tutorials/output_and_config.rst

    manim -pql scene.py SquareToCircle

 it specifies the scene to render.
 This is not necessary now.
-When a single file contains only one ``Scene`` class, it will render that class.
-When a single file contains more than one ``Scene`` class, manim will let you choose a ``Scene`` class.
+When a single file contains only one ``Scene`` class, it just render the only one.
+When a single file contains more than one ``Scene`` class, you can leave a blank, and the manim will let you choose a ``Scene`` class.
 If your file contains multiple ``Scene`` classes, and you want to render them all, you can use the ``-a`` flag.

 As discussed previously, the ``-ql`` specifies low render quality (854x480 15FPS).
 This does not look very good, but is very useful for rapid prototyping and testing.
 The other options that specify render quality are ``-qm``, ``-qh``, ``-qp`` and ``-qk`` for medium (1280x720 30FPS), high (1920x1080 60FPS), 2k (2560x1440 60FPS) and 4k quality (3840x2160 60FPS), respectively.

 The ``-p`` flag plays the animation once it is rendered.
 If you want to open the file browser at the location of the animation instead of playing it, you can use the ``-f`` flag.
 You can also omit these two flags.

 Finally, by default manim will output .mp4 files.
 If you want your animations in .gif format instead, use the ``--format gif`` flag.
 The output files will be in the same folder as the .mp4 files, and with the same name, but a different file extension.

 This was a quick review of some of the most frequent command-line flags.
 For a thorough review of all flags available, see the :doc:`thematic guide on Manim's configuration system </guides/configuration>`.